 Mobility through G Suite is another big advantage.
 “It works seamlessly across all devices, which is great because the international team use a variety of different smartphones and tablets,” says Simon.
 “We can also give freelancers their own email addresses immediately, so we harmonize everything and appear to clients as a single global team.”

 Simon believes G Suite has increased productivity by around 50 per cent.
 The company has also managed to reduce IT budgets by at least 25 per cent.
 “We’ve eliminated on-site storage costs and back-up worries.”
 This supports overall growth in agency fee income of 25 per cent in 2012, and expected growth of 40 per cent in 2013.
 In the future, Simon sees G Suite as an integral part of the Jargon PR sales proposition.
-“We can differentiate ourselves from competitors by offering clients online document storage, live document updates and instant contact with the team via Google Hangouts.”
+“We can differentiate ourselves from competitors by offering clients online document storage, live document updates and instant contact with the team via Google Meet.”